 A typical appliance repair emergency could be a leak or smoke or even a fire coming from the home appliance.

-If an appliance emergency happens, unplug the appliance immediately and then call Jersey City Appliance Repair for local appliance repair in Jersey City.
+If an appliance emergency happens, unplug the appliance immediately and then call Duncan Appliance Repair for local appliance repair in Jersey City.
 If there’s an electrical fire involving one of the large or small appliances inside your house, we recommend calling the fire department before attempting to extinguish the fire on your own.

 An electrical fire from an appliance is very scary and very dangerous, but there are a couple of steps to be prepared in the event of an emergency.
 If an electrical appliance is in flames, it’s very important not to panic and to remain calm.
 Follow these simple guidelines to keep your house safe from electrical appliance fires.

 Homeowners can stop electrical fires from starting by following a few basic guidelines for appliance safety.
 Do not plug more than two devices into a single electrical outlet—the wiring can get overloaded and spark a fire, especially if there’s debris like clothes or paper near the outlet.

 It’s possible to forget about the apparent dangers of large residential appliances because they stay plugged in all of the time, but they can present as much chance for a fire hazard as smaller electrical devices like kitchen toasters and heaters.
 Larger appliances like a dishwasher or washing machine shouldn’t be left running overnight or any time you are away from home, and try not to place a freezer or refrigerator in direct sunlight, to prevent possibly overworking their cooling systems inside.

 Check all outlets on a regular basis for extreme heat, signs of burns, and crackling or buzzing noises that could indicate electrical arcing.
 Make sure you keep at least one working smoke detector on every floor of your house, and test them quarterly to keep them in working condition.